 Lakes Mary, Martha and Catherine, also called the Brighton Lakes, are accessible by a relatively short, moderately easy trail that starts at the parking lot of Brighton ski resort.
 The trail is four miles total for all three lakes and gains a little over 1100 feet in elevation.
 The first lake and the easiest to reach is Lake Mary, and families with young children will want to turn around here.

 The next and smallest lake is lake Martha, and the highest and prettiest lake is Lake Catherine.
-From Lake Catherine, it's possible to descend to Little Cottonwood Canyon and end up at Albion Basin Campground.
+From Lake Catherine, it's possible to hike over Catherine's Pass and end up at Albion Basin Campground in Little Cottonwood Canyon.
 This hike can also be done in reverse starting at Albion Basin Campground.

 The Living Room trail leads to a ridge overlooking the Salt Lake Valley above Red Butte Garden and Arboretum, where people have arranged flat slabs of sandstone into chairs, sofas, tables and ottomans for hikers to relax on while they take in the view.
 It's a popular trail, but not marked well with signs, so click on the link for a detailed description of the route.
 It's especially nice at sunset.
 The living room may be crowded during summer, especially in the evening.